 2014/15 was another stellar year for the impressive back, as Daly made a further 27 appearances and scored six tries, including a great solo effort against Saracens.

-The 23-year-old has now made over 100 appearances for the Club and his captivating style of play earned him a call up into the England squad for the 2016 Six Nations.
+The 24-year-old has now made over 150 appearances for the Club and his captivating style of play earned him a call up into the England squad for the 2016 Six Nations.
 He made his England debut in the win over Ireland, when he came on as a replacement for Owen Farrell in the 66th minute.
 Daly went on to win a second cap in the match against Wales later in that tournament and was named in the squad for the three match test series against Australia last summer.

-Last season's performances in the Champions Cup saw Daly nominated alongside fellow Wasps George Smith and Charles Piutau for the 2015/16 European Player of the Year and he has repeated the feat this season, after being nominated alongside Joe Launchbury and Thomas Young.
+Daly's performances in the Champions Cup saw Daly nominated alongside fellow Wasps George Smith and Charles Piutau for the 2015/16 European Player of the Year and he repeated the feat last season, being nominated alongside Joe Launchbury and Thomas Young.

 View Full Stats